-What do we know about the effectiveness of secondary sewage treatment plants in treating contaminants of concern – such as metals, pharmaceuticals and other chemicals?
-Each chemical of concern needs to be studied separately.
+What do we know about the effectiveness of secondary sewage treatment plants in treating contaminants of concern – such as metals, pharmaceuticals, other chemicals or even microplastics ?
+Each chemical or substance of concern needs to be studied separately.
 Which contaminants can be shown quantitatively (by measured quantity) to be of concern before and after treatment?

 WILL THE SEDIMENTS IN THE VICTORIA HARBOUR BE OF CONCERN?

-Given that the sediments in Victoria harbour are heavily contaminated due to previous industrial activity what will an environmental assessment show if the sediments are disturbed if sewer pipes cross the harbour floor?
+Given that the sediments in Victoria harbour are heavily contaminated due to previous industrial activity what will an environmental assessment show if the sediments are disturbed if sewer pipes cross the harbor floor?

 WILL THE PLANNED SEWAGE TREATMENT PLANT BE AFFECTED BY AN EARTHQUAKE?